benhoyt/cdnupload/README.rst

         </style>
     </head>

 However, for larger-scale sites where the CSS references a lot of static images, this quickly becomes hard to manage.
-In that case, you'll want to use a tool like `PostCSS <http://postcss.org/>`_ to rewrite static URLs in your CSS to cdnupload URLs via the key mapping.
-There's a PostCSS plugin called `postcss-url <https://github.com/postcss/postcss-url>`_ that you can use to rewrite URLs with a custom transform function.
+In that case, you’ll want to use a tool like `PostCSS <http://postcss.org/>`_ to rewrite static URLs in your CSS to cdnupload URLs via the key mapping.
+There’s a PostCSS plugin called `postcss-url <https://github.com/postcss/postcss-url>`_ that you can use to rewrite URLs with a custom transform function.

 The CSS rewriting should be integrated into your build or deployment process, as the PostCSS rule will need access to the JSON key mapping that the uploader wrote out.